Andrew McCutchen Player Props: Pirates vs. Rays

 Andrew McCutchen At The Plate

-- Looking at the 26 games he has played this season, he's hit a home run in five of them (19.2%), and in 4.6% of his trips to the dish.

-- McCutchen has an RBI in nine of 26 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- McCutchen has picked up an RBI in nine games this season (33.3%), with two or more RBI in four of those games (14.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.